-All measurements must be carried out through a point, simulating the eye position of the operator, at a distance of $1.5 \times$ "diagonal of the screen" from the centre-point of the notebook screen but no less than 400 mm which is considered an absolute minimum distance for comfortable viewing the notebook screen.
+All measurements must be carried out through a point, simulating the eye position of the operator, at a distance of $1.5 \times$ "diagonal of the screen" from the centre-point of the tablet screen but no less than 400 mm which could be considered as an absolute minimum viewing distance for comfortable viewing.
 The instrument must be focused on the presented test image for all measurements.